If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

 Read MoreFood sensitivities tend to be multi-factorial.
 This is one of the reasons why the symptoms of food sensitivities can extend far beyond the digestive tract.

 Read MoreHeartburn medications work by decreasing the amount of stomach acid you have.
 Stomach acid is an important part of digestion.
-Without it, you aren’t able to fully break down and digest your food which can leave you malnourished due to a lack of nutrient breakdown and absorption, and can cause other digestive complaints such as gas and bloating.

 Read More